 What the Fellowship Offers

-The core of the Fellowship Program is a six-week Seminar Series which will allow the Fellows to interact, debate, and discuss key issues with some of the nation’s leading foreign policy thinkers and practitioners.
-Each session will focus on encouraging analytical approaches and fresh perspectives on a specific issue and will include a recommended reading list.
-The program will also include opportunities for Fellows to develop materials relevant to the Congressional agenda, such as one-minute speeches, op-eds, and policy briefs.
+The core of the Fellowship Program is a six-week Seminar Series that encourages Fellows to debate and discuss key issues with some of the nation’s leading foreign policy thinkers and practitioners.
+Each session will encourage analytical approaches and fresh perspectives on a key issue, and will include a recommended reading list.

-In addition to the substance, the Seminar Series will help foster bipartisanship and create, over time, a cadre of alumni who are knowledgeable about the issues as well as committed to a more collegial and open dialogue.
+In addition to the substantive expertise staff gain through the Program, the Seminar Series fosters bipartisanship and builds, over time, a network of alumni knowledgeable about the issues and committed to a more collegial, open dialogue.

-During the Seminar Series, Fellows will also be able to draw on the expertise and knowledge of the 150 resident scholars – a diverse, competitively-selected group of policymakers, academics, and executives from both the public and private sectors – the Wilson Center hosts each year from the United States and around the world.
+During the Seminar Series, Fellows will also be able to draw on the expertise and knowledge of the 150 resident scholars that the Wilson Center hosts each year – a diverse, competitively-selected group of policymakers, academics, and executives from both the public and private sectors around the world.